 The BTEC Level 3 in Engineering is a nationally recognised work-related qualification, which encompasses mechanical and electrical elements designed to give you a good start on your journey to a career in engineering.
-The course is based around examined units and assignment lead units that are aligned to realistic workplace situations, activities and demands.
-The course will introduce you to and prepare you for the world of work.
+The course is based around examined units and internally assessed assignment lead units that are aligned to realistic vocational situations, activities and demands.
+The course will introduce you to and prepare you for the engineering work place.

-This course provides a good basis to progress onto a Level 4 qualification, such as a university, a Higher National Certificate (HNC) or Diploma (HND).
-Alternatively, it can help you gain an apprenticeship in your desired discipline.
+This course provides a good basis to progress onto a higher qualification, such as a university, a Higher National Certificate (HNC) and Higher National Diploma (HND).
+Alternatively, it can help you progess to an apprenticeship in an engineering discipline.

 For this course you will need to have achieved one of the following:

 • GCSE at Grade 5 or above in Maths and a minimum of 4 other GCSEs at Grades 4 or above including English Language and Science.